abhi55555/mywebsite/README.md

 # Mywebsite
-A small project built using Django
+A small project built using Django.